adrianparker/setlist-finder/README.md

   - GET /rest/1.0/search/setlists — search setlists (accepts artistMbid and city query params)
   - GET /rest/1.0/setlist/{setlistId} — get a single setlist's details
 - Notes:
-  - The app first resolves an artist to a MusicBrainz MBID, then queries Setlist.fm using that MBID and an optional location filter.
+  - The app first resolves an artist to a MusicBrainz MBID, then queries Setlist.fm using that MBID and an optional city filter.
   - Respect Setlist.fm rate limits and cache or log responses where appropriate (see Logging section).
 - Docs: https://api.setlist.fm/docs/1.0/index.html